Except this time, I skipped the parmesan, used nutritional yeast instead and didn't go back to my shitty-quality microwave-a-bag-of-popcorn days.

 Fresh cracked black pepper

-Nutritional Yeast (you can find it in the dry goods/bulk section at Whole Foods)
+Nutritional Yeast (look for it in the dry goods section or find it here)

 Granulated garlic (or garlic powder)